 Setting a new goal for yourself or your career can be an exciting and rewarding experience.
 Financing your dream can be a little scary.
 Our Financial Aid department should be your first stop in finding out what assistance might be available to you.

 For our degree-seeking students, there are several programs available through the Federal Government to help you finance your education through grants, scholarships, and loans.
 The Office of Major Scholarships offers information, coaching, and support to help students compete for prestigious national merit-based scholarships.
 There are also competitive assistantships available through your program and around the University.
-The graduate school provides a wealth of information on the availability of assistantships on their website.
+The graduate school provides a wealth of information on the availability of assistantships on its website.
 It’s always a good idea to speak to your program advisor or chair and see what might be available through the department and follow some of the same guidelines outlined below for certificate programs.

 Undergraduate students should visit the UMaine Admission website for a full list of scholarship opportunities.
 The Student Financial Aid Office and Office of Major Scholarships are also great resources for scholarship opportunities.

 Here are a few scholarships particularly relevant for online students: